19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting.md

 >On a **failure**, the spell fizzles and burns you.
 >You take [Mythril Damage](../../Game%20Procedures/Combat/Damage%20Types/Mythril%20Damage.md) equal to the [Spell Level](../Spells/Spell%20Level.md).
 >On a [Critical Failure](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Failure.md), a [Critical Miscast](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Miscast.md) occurs.

-## Forceful Spellburn

-If you fail [The Spellcasting Roll](#The%20Spellcasting%20Roll), you may choose to succeed it instead, as long as it wasn't a [Critical Miscast](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Miscast.md).
-If you do, you take [Mythril Damage](../../Game%20Procedures/Combat/Damage%20Types/Mythril%20Damage.md) equal to the difference of the result and the [DC](../../Game%20Procedures/Core%20Procedures/DC.md).
-If this damage reduces your [HP](../../Player%20Characters/Derived%20Statistics/Hit%20Points.md) to 0, you [Die](../../Game%20Procedures/Conditions/Dying.md#Dead).
-After taking this damage, you are [Exhausted](../../Game%20Procedures/Conditions/Exhausted.md).